sackosoft/.github/profile/README.md

 ## The Ancient Arts

-*"Software should be elegant in its simplicity, beautiful in its utility, and excellent in its execution."*
+*"Software should be beautiful in its simplicity, elegant in its arrangement and excellent in its utility."*

 Sackosoft strives to follow the wistom of ancient sages and modern masters alike.
 Our coded sorcery seeks to promote the [Principles of Responsible Conjurations](#the-principles-of-responsible-conjurations-porc)